harrisonvanderbyl/rwkv-cpp-accelerated/README.md

 included is a simple example of how to use in both c++ and python.

+# This is dead, try RWKV.CUH or RWKV.HPP or RWKV.CPP
+# This is also V4 only

 ### Features

 * Direct Disk -> Gpu loading ( practically no ram needed )